 Everlane, a great source for well-priced basics, gets high marks for sustainability in many areas, but isn’t B Corp Certified.
 You will find the name of the factory a piece was made in, in each product listing when you click on “More detail”.

 The bigger brands mentioned here, such as J. Crew and Banana Republic are making strides toward sustainability, but have a long way to go.
 Some of their products use sustainable materials.
-I own many J.Crew and Banana items which I’ve purchased over the last 20 plus years, why many of those were a part of this wardrobe.
-Once you own them, the sustainable thing is to wear them as much as possible.
+I own many J.Crew and Banana items which I’ve purchased over the years.

 And I am making a point to purchase from small sustainable retailers, going forward.
 That’s why I’ve included them here; I hope you’ve discovered some new favorites.
 If you have a favorite sustainable clothing brand, please share in the comments below.

-Have I convinced you that a spring capsule wardrobe doesn’t have to be boring basics?
+Have I convinced you that a spring capsule doesn’t have to mean boring basics and that there are endless combinations to choose from when you create your own capsule wardrobe color palette.
 The right combination of pieces will be easy, comfy and stylish.
 Try not to fret too much over this jacket or that sweater… the goal is simply feeling good and enjoying yourself on your spring adventure!
+Happy travels.